 An Ad Hoc Reviewer for the International Journal of Accounting, Auditing and Performance Evaluation.

 Publications and research outputs

-- Alshehabi, A., Alessandro, A., & Georgiou, G. (2018).
+Alshehabi, A., Alessandro, A., & Georgiou, G. (2018).
 Country-Specific Drivers of the Value Relevance of Goodwill Impairment Losses.
-The 2018 Cross Country Perspectives in Finance (CCPF) Conference (June 21-23, 2018- Guangzhou, Chin): A special theme of Journal of International Financial Markets, Institutions, and Money (JIFMIM).
+The 2018 Cross Country Perspectives in Finance (CCPF) Conference (June 21-23, 2018- Guangzhou, China): A special theme of Journal of International Financial Markets, Institutions, and Money (JIFMIM).